bitqr/grpcTutorial/README.md

 Write the CMakeLists.txt file, to include the grpc dependency.
 Install protobuf for C++.

-Generate the code (see Dockerfile for instructions).
+Generate the code.
+All the commands are in the Dockerfile

 Write the server code and run it.